DecentralisedGaming/Book/05_blockchain_gaming_architecture.md

 * The top layer is the user interface which renders the graphics in accordance to what the GSP shows and handles the users’ interactions.

 The Xaya team is currently working on advancing their architecture in such a way that players won’t have to run a full node, but can still play their games.
 Decentralisation is maintained for those who want it.
 This is important for mobile gaming as such devices won't be able to run either the node or the GSP, but they could connect to a trusted third party.

-#### Example: Nine Chronicles

-This team is creating an MMO RPG game.
-It is essentially a turn-based 2D side-scroller.
-Gameplay includes crafting and combat.

-The node software and game client came packaged together as a single binary.
-In the alpha and beta versions of the game, mining was performed by the development team but this should change for the future such that anyone can mine.

-Similar to Taurion, the Planetarium team who develop Nine Chronicles use a similar layer architecture but are looking to implement a similar hybrid architecture in the future.

 ## Hybrid